-The way makeup brushes are crafted and used has changed a lot in the last ten years, so I hope you’ll find this article useful whether you’re a newbie or an old-timer who’d like a refresher.
-I give the most thorough brush guide imaginable, talking about some important brush elements that influence how a particular brush will function.
+The way makeup brushes are crafted and used has changed a lot in the last ten years, so I hope you’ll find this article useful, whether you’re a newbie or an old-timer who’d like a refresher.
+We present the best makeup brushes ever for a full-face makeup look, also talking about some important brush elements that influence how a particular brush will function.

 1. Too Faced Kabuki Brush